iain-burge/quantum_st-attack/README.md

 If using this code for research purposes, please cite:

 Iain Burge, Michel Barbeau and Joaquin Garcia-Alfaro.
-A Quantum Algorithm for Assessing Node Importance in $st$-Connectivity Attacks, 2025.
+A Quantum Algorithm for Assessing Node Importance in the st-Connectivity Attack, 2025.

 ```
 @misc{burge-barbeau-alfaro2025st-attack,
-  title={A Quantum Algorithm for Assessing Node Importance in $st$-Connectivity Attacks},
+  title={A Quantum Algorithm for Assessing Node Importance in the st-Connectivity Attack},
   author={Burge, Iain and Barbeau, Michel and Garcia-Alfaro, Joaquin},
   pages={1--14},
   year={2025},